Passionate – Dedicated – Professional

 – Ad-hoc collections in restricted or remote areas (e.g. Town, CBD, Sentosa, Jurong Island, Changi Air Freight Centre, Shipyards) — from $150/trip

 – Plastic recycling and plastic product manufacturing are separate processes managed by different facilities.
-We do not convert plastics into new products.
+We do not manufacture plastic products or convert plastics into finished goods.

 Passionate – Dedicated – Professional